steveklewis/cog-funcs/prelude/not_feel_lost.md

 ## Your Habitual Strengths And Your Choice of New Skills Give You Direction

-Your innate strengths and mastered weaknesses narrow down your range of options.
-That, by itself, makes you less lost, even if you don't feel it yet.

 One of my strengths is that I'm very close to my own emotions.
 I don't handle them well, and I don't always pay attention to what they're saying, but I'm a feeler and I know exactly how I'm feeling.
 But there are times when it gets too intense and gets more confusing than clarifying.
 I had to find a better way of understanding my emotions, because for me, without that, I was just going to keep getting stuck in them.
 That closeness is an innate strength that I wasn't leveraging.
 I needed to learn how to navigate my emotions with more wisdom.